lionheart/objectifier/docs/index.rst

 Objectifier
 ===========

-Objectifier is a simple library that helps make traversing dictionaries, lists, and other Python objects a lot easier.
+Objectifier is a tool that makes traversing dictionaries, lists, and other Python objects a lot easier.

 If you have an bug to report or a feature request, add it to our `issue tracker
 <https://github.com/elmcitylabs/objectifier/issues>`_.